pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1032 Without Electric Energy

+After five o'clock, the electric energy in my city is off, without internet the time pass more slowly, but I can use the time to think about me and what things I do fine, and the things that can do wrong, the next week I start to do code in my new work I am excited.

 ##### Day 1031 One:One

 Today I had my first one by one with my manager, well I am new in my work the expectation for me still little for the